Article

 • Build on existing pathways: learning from established routes like the nursing associate apprenticeship and registered nurse degree apprenticeships can inform the talent pipeline and how students are supported and retained.

 • Create clear post-placement opportunities: ring-fencing roles (e.g. guaranteed interviews for healthcare support worker positions) provides viable alternatives to higher education.
 However, if a student isn’t aware of development opportunities they may not fully understand the opportunity in comparison to continued education.
 Modelling the full pipeline is crucial, whilst also reassuring the student they can develop their career at a pace that suits them.
+This guidance needs to be rooted in reality, ensuring students are aware of how some opportunities may be limited.

 • Communicate clearly and consistently: clarity of messaging shared with students is important.
 For example, how long can they expect to spend as a healthcare support worker before progressing, what is the process for moving into the allied health professions, what if a clinically facing role isn’t right for them.
 The timeline of opportunities is also important; students may not understand that apprenticeship cohorts start at specific times of the year so there will be a pause in progression.
 Employers shouldn’t assume any prior knowledge from students.